 Quickly, the Swedish authorities understood that in the case of Jews, the question of "repatriandi" (repatriates) was difficult as Jews had, in reality, no countries to return to.
 Therefore, there was no pressure or encouragement to repatriate Jews to their countries of origin.
 However, to move out of Sweden the Holocaust survivors needed valid identification, the passports.
-In order to receive an alien´s passport (Swedish främlings-pass) one has to show that one was stateless like German Jews that were officially been as group deprived of their citizenship in the late thirties.
+To receive an alien´s passport (Swedish främlings-pass) one has to show that one was stateless like German Jews who were officially been as group deprived of their citizenship in the late thirties.

 There was no problem to apply and receiving national passports from Polish, Hungarian, or Tjeckoslovakian consulates.

 Several Jews, also Piotrków Jews applied to the Swedish authorities for the possibility to visit their countries of origin and thereafter to return back to Sweden.
-The reason for such trips was the hope to meet a relative or see if something is left of their homes.
-The main part of the Holocaust survivors that witnessed the departure of the trains to Treblinka, like these in October 1942 from Piotrków Trybunalski knew exactly what the departure to the death camp was and understood that they will never see those relatives alive.
+The reason for such trips was the hope to meet a relative or see if something was left of their homes.
+The main part of the Holocaust survivors who witnessed the departure of the trains to Treblinka, like these in October 1942 from Piotrków Trybunalski knew exactly what the departure to the death camp was and understood that they would never see those relatives alive.

 Altman Ruta from Piotrków Trybunalski did not search for her parents, she knew exactly their fate.
-To a UNRRA official in Lübeck, she stated on July 1945 that her parents, Moszek and Frania Altman, were murdered along with her sister in Treblinka.
-Those who remained in Piotrków after the great deportation of 1942 knew exactly what it meant, death in the gas chambers of Treblinka.
+To a UNRRA official in Lübeck, she stated in July 1945 that her parents, Moszek and Frania Altman, were murdered along with her sister in Treblinka.
+Those who remained in Piotrków after the great deportation action in October 1942 knew exactly what it meant, death by suffocation in the gas chambers of Treblinka.
 In most cases, Holocaust survivors who came to Sweden wanted to leave Europe - the largest Jewish burial ground.
-7857 was Ruta Swedish Lübeck number.

 Children that survived the Holocaust, came to Sweden at the end of the war.
 Mainly with UNRRA's campaign White Boats.
 The very youngest children came from Bergen-Belsen's Kinderheim and arrived to Malmö with the S/S Kastelholm, the last White boat from Lübeck, on July 26, 1945.
 The very special thing is that the same boat was later used for departures from Sweden, both for Jewish children and young people on their way to Eretz Israel and so-called "repatriandi", returning Polish and Dutch concentration camp prisoners who came to Sweden at the end of the war.
 Photo taken on departure in May 1946.
 The boat in the picture is actually S/S Kastelholm which was part of the White Boat fleet during the summer of 1945.